sillsdev/machine/README.md

 ### CSharpier

 All C# code should be formatted using [CSharpier](https://csharpier.com/).
 The best way to enable support for CSharpier is to install the appropriate [IDE extension](https://csharpier.com/docs/Editors) and configure it to format on save.

-### Development locally

-- Install MongoDB 6.0 and MongoDBCompass and run it on localhost:27017
-  - Create the following folders:
-  - C:\var\lib\machine\data
-  - C:\var\lib\machine\machine
-- set the following environment variables:
-  - ASPNETCORE_ENVIRONMENT=Development
-- Open "Machine.sln" and debug the ApiServer
-- Now, you are running the complete environment where everything is being debugged and the mongodb is exposed.

-### Develop with serval

-* Install https://github.com/sillsdev/serval in an adjacent folder
-* Follow the instructions in serval for develoment
-* To debug machine and machine_job together, launch "DockerComb" in VSCode